ankur-git-commit/endGameAssembly/README.md

 ## Game Overview

 Assembly: Endgame is a Hangman-style word guessing game.
 Instead of drawing a hangman, each incorrect guess eliminates a programming language.
-Players must guess the word in under 8 attempts to win the game.
+Players must guess the word within 8 attempts to win the game.

 ## Screenshots